orthrus1775/YoinkLighter/README.md

 ## Contributing
 YoinkLighter is a fork of the @Tylous LimeLighter GoLang project.
-The intention was to utilize pure GoLang in order to perform portable executable (PE) manipulations.
-Whilst in theory th Make sure that the following are installed on your OS
+The intention was to utilize pure GoLang in order to perform PE (Portable Executable) manipulations.
+Whilst in theory the yoinkfuncs can utilize the wrapped libraries to yoink a certificate it currently isnt implemented and thusly we still use the native LimeLighter implementation so until then ensure that the following are installed on your OS

 ```
 openssl